Mochinut

 Mochinut is an American restaurant chain specializing in mochi donuts, boba, and Korean-style hot dogs.
-It has locations across the United States and South Korea.
+The company has locations across the United States, South Korea, and Thailand.

 History

 The chain was founded in Cerritos, California, on March 13, 2020, by Jaewook Ha.
 It has been described as a spin-off of Chung Chun Rice Dog, having its first location inside of it.